danialfarid/ng-file-upload/README.md

 ##<a name="features"></a> Features
 * file upload progress, cancel/abort
-* file drag and drop and paste images
+* file drag and drop and paste images (html5 only)
-* abort/cancel upload
+* resumable uploads: pause/resume upload (html5 only)
-* image resize
+* image resize (html5 only)
 * validation on file type/size, image width/height, video/audio duration and `ng-required` support.
-* show preview of selected images/audio/videos
+* show thumbnail or preview of selected images/audio/videos
 * supports CORS and direct upload of file's binary data using `Upload.$http()`
 * plenty of sample server side code, available on nuget
 * on demand flash [FileAPI](https://github.com/mailru/FileAPI) shim loading no extra load for html5 browsers.
-* HTML5 FileReader shim
+* HTML5 FileReader shim for IE8-9

 ##<a name="install"></a> Install